scoumbourdis/grocery-crud-codeigniter-4/README.md

 * `setTexteditor`

 ### Removed features/functions
+* `callback_field` is now removed.
+We are still having separate functions: `callbackAddField`, `callbackEditField`, `callbackCloneField`, `callbackReadField` but having one to trigger all of them was causing issues as every operation usually needed different implementation.
 * `set_field_upload` is now removed.
 The upload functionality was a feature that was causing security issues as it could work only to a public folder and the uploader was not up to date and it was causing confusion to the developers that just wanted to see it working and unfortunately they couldn't.